TMS Electro-Diagnostic Markers

 Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique which when used in combination with electroencephalography (EEG) or electromyography (EMG) enables the assessment of human brain excitability in health and in disease.

-The team at The Science Behind CRS provide an innovative service, developed by Dr Isabella Premoli*, using this technique for those pharmaceutical organisations looking to evaluate
+The team at The Science Behind provide an innovative service, developed by Dr Isabella Premoli*, using this technique for those pharmaceutical organisations looking to evaluate

 i) in-vivo markers for pharmacological activity and therapeutic outcomes and